-If Disabled is selected, no in-camera gamma curve is applied to the image.
-A Gamma Disabled image will have a very high contrast appearance that is quite different from typical video.
+If 'None' is selected, no in-camera gamma curve is applied to the image.
+An image without a gamma curve applied will have a very high contrast appearance that is quite different from typical video.
 Essentially, the only image processing that is applied to the image is the debayering process to transform the raw sensor data to a linear image.

-Note: You may elect to additionally disable the color correction and white balance selection when the gamma selection is configured for Disabled.
+Note: You may elect to additionally turn off the color correction and white balance selection when the gamma selection is configured for 'None'.

-What are the benefits to selecting Gamma Disabled?
+What are the benefits to not adding a gamma curve?

 Much like a raw workflow, controlling the gamma, white balance and color correction processing in post-production may be preferable for some situations where complete manipulation of the image in post-production is desired so as to create a specific look.
 But it is important to remember that because no in-camera gamma curve has been applied, the footage will need to be post-processed.
-Time restricted shoots where delivery is very soon after shooting or live productions will not benefit from Gamma Disabled as delays will be caused by image correction.
+Time restricted shoots where delivery is very soon after shooting or live productions will not bene t from no gamma curve as delays will be caused by image correction.
 Without a gamma curve applied, the majority of the image will reside in the lower portion of the exposure range.
-To correct the image, lift/raise/pull-up the mid-tones and the shadows.
+To correct the image, lift/raise/pull-up the midtones and the shadows.

-- Note: It is important to perform lifting gradually within the mid-tones and shadows to achieve optimal image quality. - Note: You should not need to lift the highlights in post when using the Disabled gamma selection; instead you may need to lower them depending on how much you have raised the mid-tones and the shadows.
+Note: It is important to perform lifting gradually within the mid-tones and shadows to achieve optimal image quality.

+Note: You should not need to lift the highlights in post when using the 'None' gamma selection; instead you may need to lower them depending on how much you have raised the mid-tones and the shadows.

-Normal, Normal Expanded and Video
+Standard, Expanded and Video

-The Normal, Normal Expanded and Video gamma selections are useful when shooting and exposing for a finished (or near finished) image.
+The Standard, Expanded and Video gamma selections are useful when shooting and exposing for a finished (or near finished) image.
 When using these gamma selections, you should carefully light and expose for the image you want to produce during your production.

-Why choose one of these gamma selections?
+Why choose one of these Gamma Settings?

-Typically you want to choose Normal, Normal Expanded or Video gamma selections when you want to produce an image you can use straight out of the camera, possibly without any further manipulation in post-production.
+Typically you want to choose Standard, Expanded or Video gamma selections when you want to produce an image you can use straight out of the camera, possibly without any further manipulation in post-production.
 These gamma selections are also preferable for quick turnaround projects or live events where additional post-production image processing and color correction may not be feasible due to time constraints.